 Students, staff and local government candidates gathered in the Rhatigan Student Center to watch the election results live.
-As of midnight on Nov.
-5, Trump is leading national polls and is unofficially predicted to win the election.
+As of Nov.
+6, Donald Trump won the election, beating Kamala Harris to the 270 electoral votes needed to win.

 Students spectate, local politicians visit watch party